-Reason holds a Bachelors of Music from McGill University; a Masters in Composition from Mills College, and Ph.D. in musicology/critical studies from the University of California San Diego.
+Reason holds a Bachelors of Music from McGill University; a Masters in Composition from Mills College, and Ph.D. in Critical Studies/Experimental Practices from the University of California San Diego.
 Her mentors include a brilliant array of musicians who specialize in 20-21st century music practices in composition/piano/improvisation or musicology and include the following outstanding musicians: George E. Lewis, Alvin Curran, Alcides Lanza, Pauline Oliveros, Aleck Karis, Anthony Davis, Muhal Richard Abrams, Julie Steinberg, Roscoe Mitchell, Frederic Rzewski, Louis-Phillippe Pelletier, Jon Rea, Natalie Pepin, Jann Pasler, Christian Wolff, Chaya Czernowin, Leslie Bassett and Boaz Sharon.